bgaze/laravel-crud/doc/usage.md

 **Extending theme's layout**

-As I don't like to have my app layouts in a vendor subfolder, this is my prefered way.
+As I don't like to have my app layouts in the vendor subfolder, this is my prefered way.

 Simply create a view extending the theme layout:

 ```